jamra/gocleo/README.md

 ###Your own corpus
 You can have the search run off of your own corpus so long as each term is separated by a new line.  w1_fixed.txt is provided as an example.

+###Setup
+This should work with go get
+    go get github.com/jamra/gocleo

 ###TODO
  - Add better configurability.
 I want to make the scoring mechanism a passable function.